In 24 hrs, Walmart Transportation System delivers 221,069 truckloads with 99.7% safe miles.

 There are 4,605 Walmart stores in the United States.
-This includes Supercenters, Neighborhood Markets, and other smaller formats.
+This includes Supercenters, Neighborhood Markets, and other smaller stores.

 Walmart has 158 distribution centers include both GDCs (Grocery Distribution Centers) and RDCs (Regional Distribution Centers)